iturner72/book-notes/the_4-hour_work-week.md

 ### The Best of the Blog
 * 318 I practice what I'll label the BIT method of travel: Buy It There.
 * 321 Income is renewable, but some other resources--like attention--are not.
-I've tlked before about attention as a currency and how it determines the value of time.
+I've talked before about attention as a currency and how it determines the value of time.
 For example: Is your weekend really free if you find a crisis in the inbox Saturday morning that you can't address until Monday morning?
 Even if the inbox scan lasts 20 seconds, the preoccupation and forward projection for the